bruneaug/DShield-SIEM/Troubleshooting/Manually_Update_Management_Kibana_Saved_Objects.md

 ## Import the Updated Dashboards

 The current or updated dashboard can be downloaded from Github using curl in Windows Download directory and wget in Linux as follow:<br>
+**Note**: It is important that the downloaded file is a ndjson.
+Using a browser will case the file to download incorrectly.<br>

 Windows: curl -LJO https://github.com/bruneaug/DShield-SIEM/blob/main/Troubleshooting/dshield_sensor_8.15.0.ndjson<br>
 Linux: wget https://github.com/bruneaug/DShield-SIEM/blob/main/Troubleshooting/dshield_sensor_8.15.0.ndjson<br>